tldr-pages/tldr/pages/common/q.md

 `q -d{{delimiter}} -H "SELECT * from {{path/to/file}}"`

-- Read data from stdin; '-' in the query represents the data from stdin:
+- Read data from stdin; '-' in the query represents the data from `stdin`:

 `{{output}} | q "select * from -"`